-The advice proposed a number of actions, including:
+The advice proposed a number of actions, including that AEMO should:8

-- AEMO continue to monitor and enforce non-compliant retailer behaviour of the existing procedures. - AEMO produce a high level design and the required associated rule changes for a customer transfer process that streamlines existing processes and improves competition in the retail market.
-This high level design should: - enable a process that allows a customer to transfer retailers within two days after the end of the cooling-off period6 - have regard to the appropriate timeframes for notification and meter read options as recommended by the ACCC. - Be guided by the following principles: - that there is a simple, easy and timely customer transfer process for consumers - the supporting procedures are streamlined, transparent and provide certainty for participants - the obligations for parties are clear, enforceable and can be reported on - that any changes have regard to the implementation and ongoing costs.
+- Continue to monitor and enforce non-compliant behaviour of its procedures. - Produce a high level design for a customer transfer process that streamlines existing processes and improves competition in the retail market.
+This high level design should: - enable a process that allows a customer to transfer retailers within two days - have regard to the appropriate timeframes for notification and meter read options as recommended by the ACCC. - Produce any associated rule changes required by the high level design.
+These request/s should take into account and consider: